utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/first-mqtt-request.md

 1. In the **Topics** column, enter `my-toys` as the topic name.
 1. Select **Subscribe** to subscribe to the topic.

-You will see a message in the response area indicating that you are subscribed to the topic.
+You will see a message in the response area indicating that you're subscribed to the topic.

   <img src="https://assets.postman.com/postman-docs/v10/mqtt/mqtt-subscribed-v10.jpg" alt="Subscribe to a topic" width="500px"/>